 Six months later, Hannah was in court for pinching Jarrad.

-17-year-old employee sexually assaulted at HMAS Cerberus training centre
+A 17-year-old employee was sexually assaulted at HMAS Cerberus training centre

 Hannah wasn’t the only woman to be harassed at the HMAS Cerberus training base.
-A woman known as “Claire” was the victim of a gang rape when she was 17-year-old at the HMAS Cerberus Navy Base in Victoria in 1996.
+A woman known as “Claire” was the victim of a gang rape when she was 17 years old at the HMAS Cerberus Navy Base in Victoria in 1996.

 Claire was a trainee cook and had spent the evening drinking with friends who had brought alcohol to the base.
 As she was leaving, she was hauled into a male colleague’s room and sexually assaulted by three men in front of onlookers watching through an open door.